cosmos/sdk-tutorials/hands-on-exercise/2-ignite-cli-adv/9-run-prod-docker.md

   --node "tcp://192.168.0.2:26657"
 ```

-Where you replace `192.168.0.2` with the actual IP address of your host computer
+Here you would replace `192.168.0.2` with the actual IP address of your host computer.

 </CodeGroupItem>